 In some ways, this company could be considered the opposite of Jacuzzi.
 It bills itself as a builder of “affordable luxury,” rather than as the industry’s premium brand.
 Nordic’s reputation and purpose is to sell solid, well-built, simple tubs and it has received considerable recognition for that.
 It features the following lines:

 Within those lines, sizes range from two person to eight person, and shapes from round to rectangle to square.
-Unique to the company, with its D’Amour model in the Modern series, Nordic features heart-shaped tubs that seat two if you only have a little bit of space on hand.
+With its D’Amour line, Nordic features a line of heart-shaped tubs that seat two if you only have a little bit of space on hand.

-Nordic doesn’t feature pricing on its website that we could see but it is on the more value-oriented end of the range of tubs featured in this article.
-One Canadian dealer lists its Jubilee LS tub selling for $11,995 at the higher end and its round Sport All-In 110V at $3,995 to give you some sense of pricing, but this is clearly incomplete.
+Nordic doesn’t feature pricing on its website.
+One Canadian dealer we found lists its Jubilee LS tub selling for $11,995.
 Some manufacturers ask you to contact them for pricing and Nordic is one of those.

-How to Find the Best Hot Tub for Canada’s Climate
+How to Find the Best Hot Tub in Canada

 It would be so much easier if there was one, unquestioned and undisputed hot tub champion in Canada.
 But there isn’t.
 There’s no agreed-upon adjudicator of the best hot tubs, which leaves potential hot tub buyers wondering which is the best when surveying the landscape in their area.